artur-shaik/vim-javacomplete2/README.md

 `let g:JavaComplete_JavaviDebug = 1` - enables server side logging.

-`g:JavaComplete_BaseDir` - set the base cache directory of javacomplete2.By default it is `~/.cache`,and the plugin will generates cache into `~/.cache/javacomplete2`
+`let g:JavaComplete_BaseDir = '~/.your_cache_dir'` - set the base cache directory of javacomplete2.
+By default it is `~/.cache`.

-`g:JavaComplete_ImportDefault` - the default selection of imports.By default it's 0,which means automatically select first one.Disable this feature by `let g:JavaComplete_ImportDefault = -1`
+`let g:JavaComplete_ImportDefault = 0` - the default selection of import options.
+By default it is 0, which means automatically select first one.
+To make nothing on default set `-1`.

 ## Commands